List on Bids44 →

 Is the Realme 12 Pro+ Still Worth It in 2026?

-However, software support is a key consideration.
-Realme typically offers 2-3 years of OS updates and 3-4 years of security patches for its Pro series.
-By 2026, the 12 Pro+ will likely be nearing the end of its official software update cycle, meaning fewer new features and eventually, no more security patches.
-This is a crucial factor for long-term usability and banking app compatibility.
+However, being two years old, you need to consider its software lifecycle.
+Realme typically offers 2-3 major Android OS updates and 3-4 years of security patches.
+By 2026, the 12 Pro+ will likely be at the tail end of its official software support, meaning fewer new features and potentially less frequent security updates.
+This can be a concern for long-term users, especially with banking apps and newer Android features.

 Realme 12 Pro+ Price Guide